kaltura/playkit-js-google-tag-manager/docs/guide.md

 **Preset lists configuration option**

-Just turn on the desired events class option (all are set to false by default):
+Just turn on the desired events category option (all are set to false by default):
 ```js
 const config = {
     ...